PhDP/ConjunctionAI/README.md

 <img src='http://phdp.github.io/images/cj-200.png' alt='Conjunction logo' align='right'/>

-> **ConjunctionAI is an AI library to.
+> **ConjunctionAI is an AI library to reasong with clear models.
 ConjunctionAI achieves this by exploring what lies at the intersection of logic, fuzziness, and probability theory.**

 ConjunctionAI is a C++17 library with a Python package.